-The Governing Body ensures the school contributes to inter-agency working, in line with statutory and local guidance.
+The governing body ensures the school contributes to inter-agency working, in line with statutory and local guidance.
 It ensures that information is shared and stored appropriately and in accordance with statutory requirements.

-The Governing Body ensures that all staff members undergo safeguarding and child protection training at induction and that it is then regularly updated.
+The governing body ensures that all staff members undergo safeguarding and child protection training at induction and that it is then regularly updated.
 All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and knowledge to keep our children safe.

-The Governing Body ensures that children are taught about safeguarding, including online, ensuring that that appropriate filters and monitoring systems for online usage are in place.
+The governing body ensures that children are taught about safeguarding, including online, ensuring that that appropriate filters and monitoring systems for online usage are in place.
 Our children will be taught how to keep themselves safe through teaching and learning opportunities as part of a broad and balanced curriculum.

-The Governing Body and Senior Leadership Team are responsible for ensuring the school follows recruitment procedures that help to deter, reject or identify people who might abuse children.
+The governing body and school leadership team are responsible for ensuring the school follows recruitment procedures that help to deter, reject or identify people who might abuse children.
 It adheres to statutory responsibilities to check adults working with children and has recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information).
 It ensures that volunteers are appropriately supervised in school.